 John McEnroe was a tennis legend, who in his career, won seven Grand Slam singles titles, nine Grand Slam men's double titles and a Grand Slam mixed doubles title.
 He yelled at umpires and made famous the phrase, "you can't be serious, " which years later would become the title of his autobiography.

 Money Mayweather is what they call him.
 Whether it's his cockiness or his ring entrance alongside rapper 50 Cent, there's something about him fans love to hate.
 Mayweather has never lost a professional fight.
-He has 41 wins under his belt, with 25 of those being of the knockout variety.
+He has 48 wins under his belt, with 26 of those being of the knockout variety.
 Mayweather comes from a family of boxers.
-His father, Floyd Mayweather Sr., was a former welterweight contender who fought against Hall of Famer Sugar Ray Leonard.
-Floyd's uncle Roger, now his trainer, won two World Championships.
+His father, Floyd Mayweather Sr., was a former welterweight contender and his uncle won two World Championships.

 Ron Artest has been a solid NBA basketball player over his career.
 He gets after it on defense, and when hot, can stretch defenses with his ability to knock down the perimeter jumper.
+He's also known for Malice in the Palace, during which he stormed the stands and got into a fight with a rowdy fan.
 What's comical is Artest decided to change his name to "Metta World Peace" and that's when the hate really began.

 Terrell Owens has as much athletic ability as anyone ever to play in the NFL.
 His antics ran short with teammates and more importantly fans.
 Owens had an ego problem that plagued him his whole career.
 He tried to make a comeback in 2012, as he was invited to training camp with the Seattle Seahawks, but was ultimately cut.
 Owens is now broke, taken to the cleaners by the mothers of his children.
 A sad story indeed.

-Bonds broke baseball's all time home run record, but it's an honor that will always be tainted.
-He also won an amazing seven MVP awards and although he never admitted to using performance enhancing drugs, fans aren't stupid and that's why Bonds is number two on the list of most hated athletes.
+Bonds broke baseball's all-time home run record, but it's an honor that will always be tainted.
+He also won an amazing seven MVP awards and although he never admitted to using performance enhancing drugs, fans aren't stupid and that's why Bonds is No. 2 on the list of most hated athletes.